andreaclemente96/AndreaClementeUrena/README.md

     </span>

     <span class="lang-en">
-      My first experience with research took place during the first year of upper secondary school at <strong>IES Alameda de Osuna</strong>, where I developed a project on the <em>synthesis of bioplastics from cow’s milk</em> in Biology and Experimental Science Techniques.
+      My first experience with research took place during the first year of Bachillerato (upper secundary education) at <strong>IES Alameda de Osuna</strong>, where I developed a project on the <em>synthesis of bioplastics from cow’s milk</em> in Biology and Experimental Science Techniques.
 That same year, I took part in the <strong>Finde Científico</strong> with the project <em>“De la magia del arco iris al modelo de Bohr”</em>, as part of a team focused on science outreach through visual chemistry experiments.
       <br>The Finde Científico is a science fair organized by the <strong>Spanish Foundation for Science and Technology (FECYT)</strong> and the <strong>National Museum of Science and Technology (MUNCYT)</strong>, with support from <strong>Obra Social “la Caixa”</strong>.
     </span>
   </p>